-Fear of not having any help at all kept me from being honest, but lying made me feel even worse.
+Fear of not having any help at all kept me from being honest, but lying by omission made me feel even worse.
 I was desperately hoping a mental health professional could see through my façade, but therapists are only human.
 What I didn’t talk about, they didn’t know was happening, and if they didn’t know what was happening, they couldn’t help me through it.

 So I stopped going, and ED told me that I was beyond help.
 I was starting to believe it.

-This was one of the hardest times during my recovery.
+I fully relapsed that semester.
+Once again I found myself battling against ED multiple times a day, and I often lost– this was one of the hardest times during my recovery.
 I felt like I had been completely consumed by my eating disorder, like there was no fight left in me, like there was no point in trying to get help anymore.
 I had been through two rounds of treatment at a center for eating disorders back home, had been in recovery for two years, and I had nothing to show for it.* The shame and despair was suffocating.

 The next Wednesday, at the time and place listed on the poster, I stood outside the room utterly terrified of entering.
-But I bravely opened that door, and I’m so glad I did.
+But I bravely opened that door, and I’m glad I did.

+Every single person in that group helped me recover.
+They helped me by listening, they helped me by sharing, they helped me with support, advice, and commiseration.
 So if you have an EDA meeting near you or an eating disorder support group, give it a try.
 Every support group is different, so if the first one doesn’t feel like a good fit, don’t give up!
 And if you can’t find a support group you’re comfortable in, you can find group psychotherapy at most treatment centers and recovery-focused support communities online.

-I can’t recommend groups for ED recovery enough— they are life-changing.
-Hearing other people talk about their eating disorder helped me truly understand that I wasn’t alone, and hearing others talk about their recovery experiences helped me navigate my own recovery.
-When I told my stories, it helped me heal, and knowing I would go to group helped keep me motivated.
+EDA meetings were the only accessible support I had, and I don’t know what would’ve happened to me without them.
+They played a crucial role in my recovery.
+Hearing other people talk about their eating disorder helped me truly understand that I wasn’t alone, and hearing others talk about their recovery experiences helped me navigate my own.
+When I told my stories, it helped me heal, and knowing there’d be group each week helped keep me motivated.
 We cheered, we cried, we celebrated every step forward no matter how small– and in recovery, no step is too small to celebrate.